DETAILED ACTION

 Information Disclosure Statement

-The information disclosure statement (IDS) submitted on 09/22/2025 is being considered by the examiner.
+The information disclosure statement (IDS) submitted on 05/19/2026 is being considered by the

 Response to Amendment

 being acknowledged and entered into the record.
-The present Non-Final rejection is made by taking into fully consideration all the amendments.
+The present Final rejection is made by taking into fully consideration all the amendments.

 Response to Arguments

-On pages 9 of the remarks filed on 10/24/2025, with regards to the rejection of amended Claim 1, Applicant argues that the insulating layer 104 of Akimoto cannot be suggestive of the claimed lower charge trap layer of the claimed invention merely because it includes silicon nitride as the structural positioning of the layer in the display device of Akimoto is different from the claimed invention.
+On pages 10-12 of the remarks filed on 02/25/2026, with regards to the rejection of Claim 1, Applicant argues that the insulating layer of Akimoto is not equivalent to the claimed lower charge layer because the structural location of the insulating layer in Akimoto is not sufficiently similar to that of the lower charge layer to suggest the combination.
 This argument is fully considered but is not persuasive.
 One cannot show non-obviousness by attacking references individually where the rejections are based on combinations of references.
 See In re Keller, 642 F.2d 413, 208 USPQ 871 (CCPA 1981); In re Merck & Co., 800 F.2d 1091, 231 USPQ 375 (Fed.
 Cir.
 1986).
 As such, the primary reference Kang already teaches the limitation “a lower charge trap layer 14 disposed between the first substrate 10 and the buffer layer 22, the lower charge trap layer 14 including silicon nitride (Fig. 8: 14, 10, 22, paragraph 0057).
 Akimoto was only relied upon to teach or suggest the claimed ratios.
 Therefore, the rejection of Claim 1 in view of Kang/Akimoto is maintained.

-On pages 9 of the remarks filed on 10/24/2025, with regards to the rejection of Claim 9, Applicant argues that the prior art of record has not even recognized the problem of increasing driving current and reducing afterimage and luminance drop phenomenon.
+On pages 12-13 of the remarks filed on 02/25/2026, with regards to the rejection of Claim 1, Applicant argues that the prior art of record has not even recognized the problem of increasing driving current and reducing afterimage and luminance drop phenomenon.
+Applicant also argues that the crux of Applicant's argument is not that the Examiner's rationale for combination is improper, but Instead is regarding what is currently claimed as a "Result-Effective" variable for an unrecognized problem.
 Applicant further argues that the they have discovered an unrecognized need and developed a previously undiscovered specialized range to address the need.
-This argument is fully considered but is not persuasive.
+These arguments are fully considered but is not persuasive.
 According to MPEP § 2144 (I), In KSR, the Supreme Court particularly emphasized "the need for caution in granting a patent based on the combination of elements found in the prior art,"Id. at 415, 82 USPQ2d at 1395, and discussed circumstances in which a patent might be determined to be obvious.
 Importantly, the Supreme Court reaffirmed principles based on its precedent that "[t]he combination of familiar elements according to known methods is likely to be obvious when it does no more than yield predictable results."Id. at 415-16, 82 USPQ2d at 1395.
 As such, increasing driving current is a well-known desired and predictable result achievable with routine design change and optimization such as the inclusion of interlayers.
 In other words, the general need of increasing driving current has been recognized for decades and the application of silicon nitride/ silicon oxide interlayers to address the need is also long-known in the art.
 For example, Okita (US 6097453 A, published in 2000) has shown that the inclusion of silicon oxynitride interlayers has improved the driving current of display panel (see abstract).
 Thus, the recognition of the above issue as well as designing pathways to address the issue is well-known in the art and therefore does not impart patentable distinction to the claimed invention.
 Furthermore, under the teaching-suggestion-motivation (TSM) test for obviousness, it is not necessary to look for the same problem the patentee is trying to solve.
 See excerpt from MPEP § 2144 (I) below.
-Therefore, the rejection of claim 1 will be maintained.
+Therefore, the rejection of claim 1 is maintained.

 “The Supreme Court in KSR reaffirmed the familiar framework for determining obviousness as set forth in Graham v.
 John Deere Co., 383 U.S. 1, 148 USPQ 459 (1966), but stated that the Federal Circuit had erred by applying the teaching-suggestion-motivation (TSM) test in an overly rigid and formalistic way.
 KSR, 550 U.S. at 404, 82 USPQ2d at 1391.
 Specifically, the Supreme Court stated that the Federal Circuit had erred in four ways: (1) "by holding that courts and patent examiners should look only to the problem the patentee was trying to solve " (Id. at 420, 82 USPQ2d at 1397); (2) by assuming "that a person of ordinary skill attempting to solve a problem will be led only to those elements of prior art designed to solve the same problem" (Id.); (3) by concluding "that a patent claim cannot be proved obvious merely by showing that the combination of elements was ‘obvious to try’" (Id. at 421, USPQ2d at 1397); and (4) ….”.